February040202/MahjongGame2/README.md

 Yuki (Siqi Du):Responsible for assisting in debugging and fixing issues for both front-end and back-end.

-Chiao (Zongxiang Jiao):Responsible for writing materials and participating in design discussions.
+Chiao (Zongxiang Jiao):Responsible for writing materials and participating in back-end test section.

 ## Connect
 If you have any questions or suggestions, you can contact me at: